 - Ensuring that at connectors where discontinuity occurs, signal lines are made as short and signal return paths as wide as possible.

 A fast voltage or current transition on a signal line or return path plane may couple onto adjacent signal lines causing unwanted signals called crosstalk and switching noise on the adjacent signal lines.
-The coupling occurs due to mutual capacitance and mutual inductance.
-In uniform transmission lines, a relative amount of capacitive and inductive coupling is comparable.
-If there are discontinuities in transmission lines, usually inductive coupling dominates, and switching noise results.
+The coupling occurs due to mutual capacitance and mutual inductance between the traces.
+This mutual capacitive and inductive coupling can be reduced by increasing the space between the traces.
+As a thumb rule, space should be three times the trace width (3W).
 And as always, faster rise time signals create more crosstalk and switching noise.

 Crosstalk and switching noise can be reduced by: